 - Run: If there is an accessible escape path, attempt to evacuate the premises.

-- Hide: If evacuation is not possible, find a place to hide where the active shooter is less likely to find you.
+- Hide: If evacuation is not possible, find a place to hide where an active shooter is less likely to find you.

-- Fight: As a last resort, and only when your life is in imminent danger, attempt to disrupt and/or incapacitate the active shooter.
+- Fight: As a last resort, and only when your life is in imminent danger, attempt to disrupt and/or incapacitate an active shooter.

-If you are interested in arranging a presentation on the Harvard University Police Department's Active Shooter Safety Guidelines please contact Steven G. Catalano, the Special Advisor to the Chief of Police, at 617-495-9225 or by email at email@example.com to arrange it.
+If you are interested in arranging a presentation on the Harvard University Police Department's Active Shooter Safety Guidelines, please contact Steven G. Catalano, the Assistant Director for Compliance, at 617-495-9225 or by email at email@example.com .